sheritsh/s21_containers/README.md

 | `void emplace_back(Args&&... args)`          | appends new elements to the end of the container  | List, Vector, Queue |
 | `void emplace_front(Args&&... args)`          | appends new elements to the top of the container  | List, Stack |
 | `vector<std::pair<iterator,bool>> emplace(Args&&... args)`          | inserts new elements into the container  | Map, Set, Multiset |

+Note: the arguments are the already created elements that should be inserted into the appropriate container.

 *Tip 1*: notice that each of these methods uses an Args&&... args - Parameter pack construct.
 This construct allows a variable number of parameters to be passed to a function or method.
 So, when calling a method defined as `iterator emplace(const_iterator pos, Args&&... args)`, you can write either `emplace(pos, arg1, arg2)` or `emplace(pos, arg1, arg2, arg3)`.